AlessandroMondin/AlessandroMondin/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m working on a fantasy footaball chatbot, currently working on the back-end.
+- 🌱 I’m working on a fantasy footaball chatbot, working on the back-end rn.
 - 👯 Part of Developer Community.
-- 📫 How to reach me: text me on Lindedin!
+- 📫 How to reach me: text me on Linkedin!